finarly/Notes/In_progress/dbt.md

 DAG (directed acyclic graph) is automatically generated (through ref function) to show flow of data from source to final models.

 ## Deployment

+Running a set of commands on a schedule that powers your business.
+There is usually a dedicated production branch (master or main), a dedicated production schema (e.g. dbt_production).